deckerweb/genesis-shortcode-ui/README.md

 ## Description:

-Very comfortably enter the 20 Genesis default Shortcodes in the WordPress Editor via a visuel User Interface powered by the Shortcake plugin.
+Very comfortably enter the 20 Genesis default Shortcodes in the WordPress Editor via a visual User Interface powered by the Shortcake plugin.
 The Genesis default Shortcodes were never easier before!

 *Backstory:* Since I figured out the Shortcake plugin (aka "Shortcode UI") is a really nice and genius project it was clear I had to do something for Genesis with it.
 So this is the first result! :-)